 The safety of our students, faculty, staff and visitors is our number one priority.
 The Ohio State University Police Division (OSUPD) has joined thousands of other highway safety partners throughout the nation to participate in the National Drive Sober or Get Pulled Over campaign that runs through September 2.
 During this time, OSUPD will have a visible presence on campus to crack down on drunk driving in an effort to enhance safety on our roads.

 Students heading back to class means tens of thousands of people are navigating their way around The Ohio State University Columbus campus.
 School officials are making traffic safety a top priority – whether it’s by car, scooter, bike or foot.

-Join The Ohio State University Police Division for multiple Bug Your Bike events in October.
+Join The Ohio State University Police Division for multiple Bug Your Bike events in September and October.
 The program is free and will increase the chance of a lost or stolen bike to be found and returned.
 Bring your bike, fill out a form and OSUPD will install bugs to register your bike at the event.
 If you don’t have your bike, bring the make/model of your bike, serial number and approximate value to register.

 September 4 and 18, 5 p.m. to 7 p.m., at the Buckeye Bike Hub.